szolotykh/kinisi-motor-controller-firmware/commands.md

 - encoder_resolution (double): Encoder resolution in ticks per revolution.
 The value can not be negative.
 If platform does not have encoders, the value should be set to zero.

 ### INITIALIZE_DIFFERENTIAL_PLATFORM (0x32)
-Description: This command initializes a differential platform and prepares it for use.\
+Description: This command initializes a differential (2-wheel) platform and prepares it for use.
+It uses motor and encoder index 0 for the left wheel and index 1 for the right wheel, which correspond to the is_reversed_0/1 and is_encoder_reversed_0/1 parameters.
+Motor indices 2 and 3 are not used by this platform and stay free for other purposes.\
 Properties:
 - is_reversed_0 (bool): Determines if motor 0 is reversed.
 - is_reversed_1 (bool): Determines if motor 1 is reversed.